 Help Refugees is delighted to announce the Spring “Choose Love” Pot: an open call for small grant applications.

-The Spring ‘Choose Love’ Pot opens today (March 1st), and will close on March 31st 2019.
+The Spring ‘Choose Love’ Pot opens March 1st and will close March 31st, 2019.

 What is the Spring ‘Choose Love’ Pot?